dotslashinit-sh/FileHider/README.md

 Open the output file with a zip archive application like WinRAR, WinZIP or 7-Zip and then extract the files.

 ## Downloads
 The latest releases can be found [here](https://github.com/dotslashinit-sh/FileHider/releases).
+Running these will require .NET 6.0 runtime which you can download from [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.3-windows-x64-installer).
 ## License
 [MIT License](./LICENSE.md)